UKCloud/documentation/articles/azure/azs-how-to-obtain-clientid-via-api.md

 **How to obtain Access Token Request Body and Authentication Information**

-a.
-Grant_type
+1. Grant_type

    - This is static value and in order to get the access token you need to set it to "password".
 Example:  **Grant_type = password**

-b.
-Resource - Application ID URI / graphEndpoint
+2. Resource - Application ID URI / graphEndpoint

    - Can be found in the Endpoint query above.
 Example: https://graph.windows.net/

-c.
-ClientID (Application ID)
+3. ClientID (Application ID)

    - In our case we can use built-in ClientIDs

 |Application  |ApplicationID  |
 |---------|---------|